Aiman-G/Link_failure_Monitor/README.md

 '''
     From open flow sepcification :

     /* Current state of the physical port.
-These are not configurable from
+These are not configurable fromthe controller.
-   * the controller.

    enum ofp_port_state {
    OFPPS_LINK_DOWN = 1 << 0, /* No physical link present. */